hawkerboy7/de-builder/README.md

 `de-builder` is an attempt at building a project like [id-builder](https://github.com/Industrial/id-builder).
 They have the following differences:
 - For now `de-builder` supports 3 languages, `id-builder` supports 6.
 - `de-builder` suppors 3 __LDE__'s `id-builder` supports 1.
+- `Browserify` works out of the box in `de-builder`.
+No need to add any code snippets.
 - The start-up of `de-builder` is faster.
 This is not measured accuratly but easiliy noticable.
 - `de-builder` provides the possibility to pass on arguments which can setup your project for you.
 	* __partially supported__`--start` creates all entry files and folders so you know where to start.